oskarsinger/hosinger/weekly_progress.md

     * Doxygen or Sphinx to make documentation for the code I am writing
     * nosetests for my testing framework
     * bokeh for charts and graphs
+    * Eigen for C++ linear algebra, and Cython for hooking into Python

 ####Questions
+* @Al:
+    * I have a much better understanding of CCA in general, but I am a little unclear on the semantics of the data matrices for our specific application.
+What corresponds to each row and each column of each of the data matrices?